x157/x157.github.io/UE5/LyraStarterGame/Inventory/index.md

 Here are some of the issues with Lyra's Inventory System that I am modifying in my derivative implementation:

-- Inconsistent, inadequate handling of item stack counts
+- Non-functional handling of item stack counts
-  - There is code to allow for item stack counts, but it is ultimately non-functional and all stacks are effectively limited to size = `1`
+  - There is code to allow for item stack counts, but it is ultimately not fully implemented and all stacks are effectively limited to size = `1`
     - *This doesn't really affect Lyra's ShooterGame, since all Item stack sizes == `1` in Lyra*
       - Ammo in Lyra isn't an inventory item, it is instead an attribute of the weapon, so it is not affected by this limitation
-- Lyra does not support the concept of "filling stacks" *(not surprising since stack sizes are not functionally implemented)*
+- Lyra does not support the concept of "filling stacks" *(not surprising given unimplemented stack sizes)*
   - Lyra assumes you will ALWAYS create a new item instance when adding something to the inventory;
     it does not allow for updating of existing items
   - If I can stack up to 200x Things in a slot, then when I pick up 10x Things, I don't want a new stack